 You’re at home waaaay more than you used to be, with the current “new normal.”
 Those projects that you were going to get to?
 Perhaps you actually have tackled a few of them.
 Hooray!
-Others, you may have been waiting for a “better time,” waiting and hoping that things soon will return back more like the way life used to be.
-Unfortunately, depending where you live, it looks like that return could be a while.
+Others may have been waiting for a “better time,” waiting and hoping that things soon will return back to the way life used to be.
+Unfortunately, depending on where you live, it looks like that return could be a while.

-Spending more time at home, disorganization may be even more of an issue for you than it was pre-pandemic, because you’re surrounded by clutter throughout the day.
+Spending more time at home, and disorganization may be even more of an issue for you than it was pre-pandemic because you’re surrounded by clutter throughout the day.
 You see it, you can’t escape it, it impacts your everyday activities.

 One benefit that I observe in working virtually with clients is that virtual clients more quickly learn organizing skills and fine-tune their habits to better maintain the organization that has been achieved.
 Doing the organizing builds new neural pathways.
 This is neuroplasticity in action; the scientific term for keeping our brains flexible and learning through the principle of use-it-or-lose-it!